guisaez/comp523-volumetricCapture/documentation/RunInDevelopmentEnv.md

 ```
 kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller 8080:80
 ```
+* This will redirect PORT 8080 in your local computer to the ingress-nginx load balancer.
 2. Open a second terminal window and run the following command.
 ```shell
 skaffold dev
 ```
+* This command will run all deployments needed for the application, that is all services that are being used.
+If it is the first time installing them, it might take several minutes.

+It is recommended to open the application in `Google Chrome` as it is being deployed in a development environment and does not have a valid SSL certificate.
+In case you are prompted a message of this page is unsafe.
+While having that same window open just type in your `thisisunsafe`.

-After all deployments have initialized, you will be able to access the application at: [http://volumetric.dev](http://volumetric.dev)
+After all deployments have initialized, you will be able to access the application at: [https://volumetric.dev](http://volumetric.dev)